fairlearn/fairlearn/docs/faq.rst

 --------------------------

 Where can I learn more about fairness in machine learning?
-    In our :ref:`user guide <user_guide>` we provide links to the papers describing Fairlearn's algorithms.
+    For a high level view of the subject, please see the :ref:`further reading <further_reading>` section, where we provide links to a variety of books and papers.
-    For a higher level view of the subject, please see the :ref:`further reading <further_reading>` section.
+    In our :ref:`user guide <user_guide>` we also have links to the papers describing Fairlearn's mitigation algorithms.

 Why not just ignore the sensitive features?
     Because ignoring the sensitive feature usually doesn't work.

-    To elaborate, information is often redundantly encoded in datasets, and machine learning algorithms *will* ferret out these links (it is what they are designed to do).
+    To elaborate, information is often redundantly encoded in datasets, and machine learning algorithms *will* uncover these links (it is what they are designed to do).
     For example, in the US, the ZIP code where a person lives is well correlated with their race.
     Even if the model is not provided with race as a feature, the model will pick up on it